Serious game: Exercise therapy

-Health
+Health care

-On the one hand, the health sector includes digital games for the professional area of doctor training, e.g. to train an operation or to impart specialist knowledge, and on the other hand they address the private end user who uses them, for example, as motivation tools for a healthier lifestyle, nutrition or for rehabilitation purposes.
-In addition, Serious Games can be used as a training measure for patients who acquire knowledge about their clinical pictures and possible therapy options.
+On the one hand, the health sector includes digital games for professional medical training, such as surgical simulations to train doctors or to impart specialist knowledge.
+On the other hand, they address the private end user who uses them, for example, as motivation tools for a healthier lifestyle, nutrition or for rehabilitation purposes.
+In addition, serious games can be used as a training measure for patients to improve their understanding of their own medical conditions and navigate possible therapy options.
 There is also an increasing use of serious games in health education programs.

+In the field of elderly care, dementia treatment and neurorehabilitation, serious games are used to address cognitive decline and social isolation.
+The Tovertafel was the first device to use serious gaming through light-projected games to stimulate cognitive and physical activity among individuals with cognitive impairments.
+Peer-reviewed studies have indicated that such interactive interventions and serious games can help reduce apathy and improve the quality of life for residents in care facilities.

-On 15 June 2020, the Food and Drug Administration approved the first video game treatment, a game for children aged 8–12 with certain types of ADHD called EndeavorRx.
-It can be downloaded with a prescription onto a mobile device, and is intended for use in tandem with other treatments.
+On 15 June 2020, the Food and Drug Administration approved the game EndeavorRx, the first video game that serves as a treatment for children aged 8-12 with primarily inattentive or combined-type ADHD.
+The game, intended for use in tandem with other treatments, is indicated to improve attention function and can be downloaded with a prescription onto a mobile device.
 Patients play it for 30 minutes a day, 5 days a week, over a month-long treatment plan.

 Intelligence

 Board games have been used to train employees of intelligence agencies.
 For example, the Sherman Kent School for Intelligence Analysis, an arm of the Central Intelligence Agency, uses Kingpin: The Hunt for El Chapo, a two-player game where one player represents drug trafficker Joaquín Guzmán and his cartel while the other one plays as law enforcement agencies who aim to capture Guzmán.
-During a lesson, students play the game twice, once as law enforcement, once as the cartel, and the instructor periodically gives each player useful information.
+During a lesson, students play the game twice: once as law enforcement, once as the cartel, and the instructor periodically gives each player useful information.
 Due to time constraints, the games the CIA uses are not always designed to be played in their entirety.
 Instead, the goal is to teach the prospective analysts how to figure out which information is useful and when to act on it.